-- The student has earned a cumulative (overall) GPA of less than 2.0 and the student has attempted less than 30 University of Cincinnati credit hours. - All credit hours that have been completed, as well as any credit hours that have been attempted but not completed, count as credit hours attempted for purposes of determining a UC student's academic standing status.
-Grades of F, W, UW, I, WX, X count as credits attempted but not completed for academic standing purposes.
+- The student has earned a cumulative (overall) GPA of less than 2.0

+- The student has attempted less than 30

+University of Cincinnati credit hours.
+All

+credit hours that have been completed,

+as well as any credit hours that have

+been attempted but not completed,

+count as credit hours attempted for

+purposes of determining a UC student's

+academic standing status.
+Grades of

+F, W, UW, I, WX, X would constitute

+credits that were attempted but not

+completed.